-The Khalsa had now only one foe left in the person of Adina Beg Khan, a cunning, cruel and unprincipled adventure.
-On occasions, he had assisted the Khalsa with view to weaken the power of the Afghan masters of the Punjab and take possession of the province himself; but when he found that Khalsa were too strong for him, he resolved upon destroying the whole of their race root and branch.
+The Khalsa had now only one foe left in the person of Adina Beg Khan, a cunning, cruel and unprincipled adventurer.
+Ontoccasions, he had assisted the Khalsa with a view to weaken the power of the Afghan masters of the Puniab and take possession of the province himself; but when he found that the Khalsa were too strong for him, he resolved upon destroying the whole of their race, root and branch.
 The opportunity soon presented itself to him.
-When Prince Timur and his General, Jahan Khan, suffered defeat and vacated Lahore, the Khalsa under the leadership of Sardar Jassa Singh Ahluwalia took possession of it.
-Adina Beg's agent, Mirza Jan had, of course to go.
+When Prince Timur and his General, Jahan Khan. suffered defeat and vacated Lahore, the Khalsa under the leadership of Sardar Jassa Singh Ahluwalia took possession of it.
+Adina Beg's agent, Mirza Jan had, of course, to go.
 This was a severe blow to his ambition.
-In a fit of rage, he inivited the Mahrattas who had, then, made themselves virtual masters of Delhi, to come and take possession of the Punjab.
+In a fit of rage, he invited the Mahrattas who had, then, made themselves virtual masters of Delhi, to come and take possession of the Punjab.
 The invitation was at once accepted.
-An engagement took place outside Lahore with prince Timur and his General, Jahan Khan, in which the Afghans sustained a defeat.
-The victorious Mahratta troops entered Lahore and turned on the Sikhs and, as a reward for his services.
+An engagement took place outside Lahore with prince-Timur and his General, Jahan Khan, in which the Afghans sustained a defeat.
+The victorious Mahratta troops entered Lahore and turned out the Sikhs and, as a reward for his services.
 Adina Beg Khan was appointed viceroy.
 It was then that he conceived the project of extirpating the Khalsa.
-To quote Sayed Mohammad Latif again, "Mir Aziz Bakshi in command of a strong body of cavalry, was sent to the Maniha country with orders to attack and chastise the Sikhs wherever they could be found.
-Four thousand pioneers accompanied the Mir with their sharpened tools for the purpose of clearing the jungles where the Sikhs had concealed themselves.
+To quote Sayed Mohammad Latif again.
+"Mir Aziz Bakhshi, in command of a strong body of cavalry, was sent to the Manjha country with orders to attack and chastise the Sikhs wherever they could be found.
+Fourthousand pioneers accompanied the Mir with their sharpened tools for the purpose of clearing the jungles where the Sikhs had concealed themselves.
 Thousands of Sikhs were thus hunted down and butchered."
 (History of the Punjab, p.
 307.)
-But the Adina Beg Khan was not destined to rule over the Punjab for any length of time.
+But Adina Beg Khan was not destined to rule over the Punjab for any length. of time.
 Like the will-of-the wisp, the viceroyalty again slipped from his hands as soon as it came to him.
-The Rohilas mutinied against him.
-The Malerkotlia Afghans also raised the standard of revolt.
+The Rohillas mutinied against him.
+The Malerkotla Afghans also raised the standard of revolt.
 The insurgents were defeated; but the Khalsa again rose on all sides.
 Adina was preparing to face them, when he was taken ill and died, 1757 A.D.
-This is what Syed Mohammad Latif says of him: - "He was a master of Indian diplomacy.
-The Sikhs he amused; the Delhi Court he despised; the Afghans he bewildered; and the Mahrattas he effectively influenced in his favour to break the power of both Sikhs and Afghans and obtain to his own advantage.
-He was unscrupulous and somewhat cruel.
+This is what Syed Mohammad Latif says of him:-"He was a master of Indian diplomacy.
+The Sikhs he amused; the Delhi Court he despised; the Afghans he bewildered; and the Mahrattas he effectively influenced in his favour to break the power of both Sikhs and Afghans and obtain his own independence.
+He turned every chance to his own advantage.
+He was unscrupulous and somewhat cruei.
 Once he ordered a confectioner, who had refused to supply him with preserves, to be boiled alive."
 (History of the Punjab, p.
-232)
+232.)

-CAAPTER XVIII
+CHAPTER XVIII